eddieperez1/Movies-ETL/README.md

 Use Python, Pandas, the ETL process, code refactoring, and PostgreSQL to add the movies_df DataFrame and MovieLens rating CSV data to a SQL database.
 The function is stored in [ETL_create_database.ipynb](/ETL_create_database.ipynb).

-## Summary
+## Usage and Confirming ETL Process Success

-The function created in deliverable 4 now automates the ETL process for Wikipedia and Kaggle datasets.
+The function created in deliverable 4 [ETL_create_database.ipynb](/ETL_create_database.ipynb) now automates the ETL process for Wikipedia and Kaggle datasets.
 To test if the function worked correctly, the following queries where run in pgadmin 4:
 ```
 SELECT COUNT(*) FROM movies;
 ```